AuReMe/mpwt/README.rst

     ├── species_3.zip
     ..

-If you encounter issues with internet queries, such as ``Fatal error: Timed out connecting to RDBMS server ortholog.ai.sri.com``, it is possible to limit internet queries with ``--standalone/standalone`` option:
+If you encounter issues with internet queries, such as ``Fatal error: Timed out connecting to RDBMS server ortholog.ai.sri.com``, it is possible to limit internet queries with ``--standalone/standalone`` option (with Pathway Tools superior or equal 27.0):

 .. code:: sh